Introduction to Polyvagal Theory

 Learn More From the Original Sources

+Polyvagal theory continues to evolve and is part of a broader movement toward somatic and nervous-system-informed psychology.
 If you want to explore the original science and organizations behind these ideas, these are excellent starting points.

 Stephen Porges and Polyvagal Theory